By: Julio Olmo

 Jerry West, Wilt Chamberlain, Kareem, Magic, Worthy, Shaq, Kobe etc…They just continue to plug-in star players into their lineup and march into the playoffs.

 There was a different mentality in Los Angeles, unlike other franchises, Lakers Nation use to view any early playoff exit as a season of failure.

-Kobe Bryant talked about winning titles as if he’d never won one before in his career and the Lakers have the Original Celebrity seated at court side during home games, Jack Nicholson.
+Kobe Bryant talked about winning titles as if he’d never won one before in his career and the Lakers have the Original Celebrity courtside seating during home games, Jack Nicholson.

-But the wheels really came off the wagon seasons ago.
+But in 2012 the wheels really came off their wagon.